Last updated on May 25, 2026

 Stranglehold | Illustration by John Stanko

 Honorable mention to The Pleasant Taxer, a concept card that lets you choose a mechanic and punish it.
-While searching is among them, this isnโ€™t a real, legal card yet.
-It won't be on the list, but I felt that it was worth mentioning.
+While searching is among them, this isnโ€™t a legal card.

 Cosi's Trickster